tibetiroka/project-MCM/README.md

 # Licensing

-This game is distributed under the <TODO: check license> license.
+This game is distributed under [GNU General Public License version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+This includes all source files, documentation, assets, runtime files, or any other content unless otherwise noted.

-There are, however, some exceptions from that.
+There are some files that are _not_ distributed under that license by us.

 1. The java files